Frequently Asked Questions (FAQs)

 You will then be provided with a confirmation number and your payment transaction will be received by your financial institution within one to three business days.

 Can I change my benefit plan?

 You may request a change in your benefit plan by contacting us or completing a Benefit Change Form and returning it to us.
 If you change your plan to one that has better benefits you will be upgrading your coverage and will be required to answer health information questions.

-Blue Cross and Blue Shield of Kansas offers Plan 65 Benefit Plan A, Benefit Plan C, Benefit Plan F and Benefit Plan K of the standard supplemental insurance plans developed for Medicare.
+Blue Cross and Blue Shield of Kansas offers Plan 65 Benefit Plan A, Benefit Plan C, Benefit Plan F, Benefit Plan K and Benefit Plan N of the standard supplemental insurance plans developed for Medicare.
 Plan 65-Select is available for Benefit Plan C, Benefit Plan F and Benefit Plan K if you live in specific counties.

 To request a Benefit Change Form, contact us.

 Why did my premiums go up?

 Plan 65 premiums are based on your age as of January 1 up to age 80, as long as you maintain the same coverage throughout the year.
 If you change your coverage during the year, your premium will be based on your age as of the contract change.
 (There is only one premium for age 80 and over.)

 Although you own an individual policy, all individuals owning like or similar type policies are member together in the same "risk" pool, from which premiums are based.
 Premiums are subject to review annually and are adjusted based on the claims experience of the pool for your particular plan.
 Premiums are never increased solely due to your individual claims.

 Do you have any product I can purchase to cover prescription drugs when not covered by Medicare?